 Frequently Asked Questions

-What is the primary purpose of the MEJCC?
+What is the primary purpose of the MIEJCC?

-The MEJCC was created to help to facilitate communications between community and government partners, a resource repository, and advocacy for elder abuse victims.
+The MIEJCC was created to help to facility communications between community and government partners, a resource repository, and advocacy for elder abuse victims.

-The MEJCC was created by the State of Michigan Aging and Adult Services Agency and Elder Law of Michigan.
-The MEJCC is located in Lansing and is a program of Elder Law of Michigan.
+The MIEJCC was created by the State of Michigan Aging and Adult Services Agency and Elder Law of Michigan.
+The MIEJCC is located in Lansing and is a program of Elder Law of Michigan.

 We have created an interactive map of the state.
 Click on the icon for the location you desire.
 The name and contact information for that group will be displayed.